kenzasam/hybridmicrofluidics/install_guide.md

 # Hybrid Microfluidics Software Package

-by Kenza Samlali
+***by Kenza Samlali, 2019***

 ## 1. About the content
-GSOF_ardubridge
+quick_start_package: This package is an add-on to GSOF_ArduBridge.
+It uses ArduBridge dependencies to operate a hybrid microfluidic chip.

+You need GSOF_ardubridge to be installed!!

 #### System requirements:
-Windows XP or up
-Python 2.7
+Windows XP or up, Mac OS.
+(Did not test with Linux, but should be easy to adapt to it) Python 2.7

 ## 2. User Install Guide

 ### How to set up
-1. Download the software package and unzip.
+1. Download the[ArduBridge](https://bitbucket.org/shihmicrolab/gsof_ardubridge/src/master/) software package and unzip.
 2. Make sure your system is set up correctly for the software.
 [See system setup](### System setup)
 3. Open the GSOF folder > ArduBridge, and locate setup.py
 4. Run setup.py using IDLE.
 This will install all dependencies.